 Many people will stay in Inverness and use it as a home base to see the highlands, Edinburgh and the Isle of Skye, but don’t skip exploring this beautiful city with it’s old stone buildings and a castle to boot!
 Be sure to see Inverness Castle, the Old High Church, Victorian Market, and St. Andrews Cathedral.

+This is a great family friendly option and feels like visiting old friends.
+Book ASAP as they fill up fast.
+It’s quite pricey, but for the great food and unforgettable experience, I think it’s a worthy splurge.
 Whatever you do in Inverness, it’s sure to have you leaving Scotland with a feeling of connection to its ancient past and unforgettable memories.